-During the year ended December 31, 2015, the Company recorded \$0.6 million of tax reserves and accrued interest related to current year uncertain tax positions.
-In regards to prior year tax positions, the Company recorded \$6.4 million of tax reserves and accrued interest and reversed \$3.7 million and \$1.0 million of previously recorded tax reserves and accrued interest, respectively, for uncertain tax positions that have settled and/or closed.
-The unrecognized tax benefits in the table above of \$2.2 million for the year ended December 31, 2015 are recorded within our consolidated balance sheets as \$4.0 million in other liabilities and \$1.8 million in other assets.
-Overall, the Company recorded a net tax expense of \$1.8 million in connection with its uncertain tax positions for the year ended December 31, 2015.
+During the year ended December 31, 2016, the Company recorded no tax reserves and accrued interest related to current year uncertain tax positions.
+In regards to prior year tax positions, the Company recorded \$3.7 million of tax reserves and accrued interest and reversed \$4.9 million and \$4.2 million of previously recorded tax reserves and accrued interest, respectively, for uncertain tax positions that have settled and/or closed.
+The unrecognized tax benefits of \$26.8 million is classified in other noncurrent tax liabilities.
+Overall, the Company recorded a net tax benefit of \$9.0 million in connection with its uncertain tax positions for the year ended December 31, 2016.

-Included in the liability for unrecognized tax benefits at December 31, 2015 and 2014 were \$10.0 million and \$10.7 million, respectively, of tax positions that, if reversed, may not affect the effective tax rate as a result of the Company's full valuation allowance.
+Included in the liability for unrecognized tax benefits at December 31, 2016 and 2015 were \$9.4 million and \$10.0 million, respectively, of tax positions that, if reversed, may not affect the effective tax rate as a result of the Company's full valuation allowance.

-Included in the liability for unrecognized tax benefits at December 31, 2015 and 2014 were \$3.0 million and \$2.5 million of currency translation gains for foreign currency tax positions and advance deposits on account, respectively.
+Included in the liability for unrecognized tax benefits at December 31, 2016 and 2015 were \$1.7 million and \$3.0 million gain of currency translation related to foreign currency tax positions and the settlement receivable on account, respectively.

-During the years ended December 31, 2015 and 2014, the Company recognized approximately \$1.4 million and \$1.1 million, respectively, of interest and penalties, net of deferred taxes.
-In addition, due to settlements and/or reductions in previously recorded liabilities, the Company had reductions in previously accrued interest and penalties of \$0.7 million, net of deferred taxes.
-These accruals are included in noncurrent tax liabilities and prepaid expenses within the consolidated balance sheets at December 31, 2015 and 2014, respectively.
+During the years ended December 31, 2016 and 2015, the Company recognized approximately \$0.3 million and \$1.4 million, respectively, of interest and penalties, net of deferred taxes.
+In addition, due to settlements and/or reductions in previously recorded liabilities, the Company had reductions in previously accrued interest and penalties of \$3.5 million, net of deferred taxes.
+These accruals are included in noncurrent tax liabilities and prepaid expenses within the consolidated balance sheets at December 31, 2016 and 2015, respectively.

 The Company is currently in various stages of the examination process in connection with its open audits.
 Generally, it is difficult to determine when these examinations will be closed, but the Company reasonably expects that its ASC 740 liabilities will not significantly change over the next twelve months.
-The Company anticipates that a payment of \$4.0 million will be made by the end of 2016.

-As of December 31, 2015, the Company is subject to U.S. federal income tax examinations for the tax years 2012, 2013, and 2014.
+As of December 31, 2016, the Company is subject to U.S. federal income tax examinations for the tax years 2013, 2014, and 2015.
 In addition, the Company is subject to state and local income tax examinations for various tax years in the taxing jurisdictions in which the Company operates.

-At December 31, 2015 and 2014, prepaid expenses within the consolidated balance sheets included prepaid income taxes of \$48.9 million and \$34.2 million, respectively.
+At December 31, 2016 and 2015, prepaid expenses within the consolidated balance sheets included prepaid income taxes of \$30.1 million and \$48.9 million, respectively.
+The Company anticipates receiving federal income tax refunds of \$26.9 million within the next twelve months as a result of a net operating loss carryback, general business credit carryback and a prior year overpayment.

-14. Shareholders' Equity
+13. Shareholders' Equity